CGPA-to-Percentage/.github/profile/README.md

 ## Conclusion

 Understanding CGPA and percentage conversion is important for students.
 It helps in job applications, higher studies, and competitive exams.
 Always check your university’s official conversion method.
 With this knowledge, students can easily convert their scores when needed.

-For a quick and accurate conversion, visit **CGPA to Percentage**.
-This tool helps students calculate their percentage instantly based on the correct formula.
-Try it now for hassle-free results!